bhauman/rebel-readline/rebel-readline/README.md

 :color-theme     - either :light-screen-theme or :dark-screen-theme

-:highlight       - boolean, wether to syntax highlight or not.
+:highlight       - boolean, whether to syntax highlight or not.
 Defaults to true

-:completion      - boolean, wether to complete on tab.
+:completion      - boolean, whether to complete on tab.
 Defaults to true

-:eldoc           - boolean, wether to display function docs as you type.
+:eldoc           - boolean, whether to display function docs as you type.
                    Defaults to true

-:indent          - boolean, wether to auto indent code on newline.
+:indent          - boolean, whether to auto indent code on newline.
 Defaults to true

 :redirect-output - boolean, rebinds root *out* during read to protect linereader
                    Defaults to true